 Also, remember that the closed ski areas are not doing any avalanche control so those slopes that usually have moguls are now potentially dangerous avalanche terrain and you have to do your stability evaluation and safe travel practices just like any other backcountry avalanche terrain.

 In the sections below, I have outlined some general strategies for avoiding spring avalanches.
 But first....

-We would like to thank everyone who contributed to your community avalanche center, especially all of you who sent in observations of avalanches and general conditions.
+We would like to say thank you, thank you, thank you to everyone who contributed to your community avalanche center, especially all of you who sent in observations of avalanches and general conditions.
 The more we share our information, the safer we are.